 Fifth, tariffs decentralize power.
 By offering a soft protection for local industry a country can better maintain some of its national and cultural identity.

-For example, if each country had a 10% tariff then it would incentivize the development of their own Fast Food chain, which means that not only would citizens still get to enjoy the globalist brands, but they could also take pride in their own local brand, therefore, increasing global product diversity and decreasing globalist monopolization.
+For example, if each country had a 10% tariff then it would incentivize the development of their own fast food chain, which means that not only would citizens still get to enjoy the globalist brands, but they could also take pride in their own local brand, therefore, increasing global product diversity.

 Sixth, tariffs are harder to avoid.